gobuffalo/docs/content/documentation/getting_started/integrations.md

 If you use `bash` shell, you can try this script, created by [@cippaciong](https://github.com/cippaciong), which provides basic autocompletion: https://github.com/cippaciong/buffalo_bash_completion

+## Go extension for Visual Studio Code

+If you use `Visual Studio Code` as code editor, you can try this extension: [Go](https://code.visualstudio.com/docs/languages/go).

 ## Next Steps

 * [Generate a New Project](/documentation/getting_started/new-project) - Create your first Buffalo project!